Redocly/redoc/docs/config.md

 ### expandResponses

 Controls which responses to expand by default.
-Specify one or more responses by providing their response codes as a comma-separated list without spaces, e.g. `expandResponses='200,201'`.
+Specify one or more responses by providing their response codes as a comma-separated list without spaces, for example `expandResponses='200,201'`.
 Special value 'all' expands all responses by default.
 Be careful: this option can slow down documentation rendering time.

 ### expandSingleSchemaField